margaretmf/margaretmf.github.io/poetry.md

 ## A Storm ##
 The storm is roaring and raging in the sky and in our hearts.
 The blustering winds, the tempestuous feelings.
-There is nothing like a witner blast, and a heart filled with wrath that loses control.
+There is nothing like a winter blast, and a heart filled with wrath that loses control.
 The storm roars without us, the sun is always shining, and it is always a beautiful world to be joyful, and cheerful in.

 **Word Associations:** roaring, raging, blustering, tempestuous, squall, blast, gale, wrath